 The process of electoral review covers an examination of a council's electoral arrangements.
 This means:

-You can download all the supporting document for the electoral review below.
+You can download all the supporting documents for the electoral review below.

 The preliminary data submitted to the boundary commission can be downloaded below.
 Further supporting data will be published here as it becomes available.